dvingo/dv.fulcro-template/resources/clj/new/dv.fulcro_template/README.md

 # Prerequisites

-This template utilizes GNU Make 4.x.
-You'll need to install it first before executing `make`.
+This template utilizes babashka to execute tasks.

 This template uses `yarn` to handle npm dependencies.